City Bike Faceoff

 Achielle bikes: handbuilt frames - handbuilt wheels

 No part on a bike is more important than the wheels.
 As we said earlier, a frame may not be able to handle all seasons stored outside, but potholes are never out of season.
+You need strong wheels.

 A city bike needs incredibly strong wheels.
 The abuse a wheel takes in the city is more severe than anything a mountain bike takes off-road.
 Wheels are also expensive, the most expensive part on your bike.
 So buying a cheaper bike with weak wheels or an expensive bike with lighter recreational wheels means you're putting yourself at great risk when you accidentally didn't see that pothole, and the cost of replacement is often half of the original bikes worth.

 The nature of a strong wheel is that it must minimally use a double-walled rim and stainless steel spokes.
 This, for instance, is something you don't see on most department store bikes, and that's also why department stores bikes seem so much cheaper.
 A double-walled rim is an internally box-sectioned rim, so the metal you see on the outside is encircled with another layer of metal on the inside.
-It's something you can't see (which is why department stores use them), but we can't stress enough the importance.
+It's something you can't see on the sale floor (which is why department stores cynically use them), but we can't stress enough the importance.

 On many recreational bikes you'll often see wheels that look like they're missing spokes.
 That's because they are.
 These bikes were designed solely for recreation outside of the city, and wheels are often a great place for a designer to cut weight off a bicycle.
 These wheels are not only weaker, they're also more expensive.
 One of the reasons we carry Devinci is that even their recreational bikes are designed for city riding.
 All the Devinci bikes we carry feature strong frames and equally strong wheels.
 It may add a touch of weight, but if you're a city cyclist, durability should never be compromised for the sake of weight.
-Companies like Devinci find the balance, few other companies even seem to care.
+Companies like Devinci find the balance, few other companies even seem to know city cyclists exist.

 GEOMETRY & HANDLING